Canada Child Benefit

 Example 1

-Salim and Iman had a child on August 15, 2021.
-On September 1, 2021, the couple applied for the CCB by completing Form RC66, Canada Child Benefits Application.
+Salim and Iman had a child on August 15, 2023.
+On September 1, 2023, the couple applied for the CCB by completing Form RC66, Canada Child Benefits Application.
 Salim, a stay at home parent, applied and attached a signed letter from Iman stating that Salim is the parent who is primarily responsible for all the children in their home and should receive the CCB for the family.
 Without the letter, Iman would receive the CCB for the family.

 Example 2

 Akash has sole custody of two children from a previous relationship and receives CCB payments for the children.
-On October 17, 2021, Akash married Meera and they inform the CRA of their new marital status by using My Account.
+On October 17, 2023, Akash married Meera and they inform the CRA of their new marital status by using My Account.
 Because the female parent is usually presumed to be primarily responsible for the children, Meera will start receiving the CCB.
-However, if Akash continues to be the parent primarily responsible for the children, Meera will need to send us a letter stating that Akash is the parent primarily responsible for all of the children in their home and should continue to receive the CCB for the family.
+However, if Akash continues to be the parent primarily responsible for the children, Meera will need to send the CRA a letter stating that Akash is the parent primarily responsible for all of the children in their home and should continue to receive the CCB for the family.

 Example 3

 Bill and Mia both have children from previous relationships.
-After a year of living together, the couple submitted Form RC65, Marital Status Change, to report their common‑law relationship status on June 15, 2022.
+After a year of living together, the couple submitted Form RC65, Marital Status Change, to report their common‑law relationship status on June 15, 2023.
 Because the female parent is usually presumed to be primarily responsible for the children, Mia will start receiving the CCB for all of the children in the household.
-If Bill is the parent primarily responsible for all of the children in their home, Mia will need to send us a letter stating that Bill is the parent primarily responsible for all of the children in their household and should receive the CCB for the entire family.
+If Bill is the parent primarily responsible for all of the children in their home, Mia will need to send the CRA a letter stating that Bill is the parent primarily responsible for all of the children in their household and should receive the CCB for the entire family.

-How we calculate your benefit
+How your benefit is calculated

 To continue getting the CCB, you and your spouse or common-law partner each have to file tax returns every year, even if you have not received income in the year.